Everyone that has used a PC

 with a 5 cm scale.

-power and to power up devices such as thumbdrive, webcams, external hard disk, usb speakers, etc. However, power
+able to carry power and to power up devices such as thumbdrive, webcams, external hard disk, usb speakers, etc.

-ports, a hub, typically with 4 additional USB ports, may be purchased.
-This will indirectly increase 3 more USB
+limited USB ports, a hub, typically with 4 additional USB ports, may be purchased.
+This will indirectly increase

-ports on your computer.
-However, take note that the bandwidth and power of each port on the USB hub will be
+3 more USB ports on your computer.
+However, take note that the bandwidth and power of each port on the USB hub

 Source : S-Mall Pte Ltd